 In our January 2017 funeral links collection, you’ll find funeral trends for the new year, a DIY living centerpiece that turns into memorial service favors, cremation urns and ash scattering regulations, final text messages, the Strange Art of the Posthumous Portrait, our most popular products and posts of 2016, and more.
 Continue reading January 2017 Funeral Links

-In coversations about life and work or when getting to know people, the question I seem to get asked a lot is – Why cremation urns?
+In conversations about life and work or when getting to know people, the question I seem to get asked a lot is – Why cremation urns?

-You see, I worked for my dad’s company Golf Treasures for a few years and back in 1998 before I worked for them we had started a business called Northwest Gifts (which is still going strong).
-That company started by selling locally manufactured golf gifts, such as hole in one award trophies, collectible golf ball cases, and other sports-related display cabinets.
-Many of the golf items we sold were made by Golf Treasures, so when Golf Treasures started manufacturing a small line of 5 different hardwood urns, I figured we could create a website to sell those urns as well.
+You see, I worked for my dad’s company Golf Treasures for a few years and back in 1998, before I worked for them, we had started a business called Northwest Gifts (which is still going strong).
+That company started by selling locally manufactured golf gifts, such as hole-in-one award trophies, collectible golf ball cases, and other sports-related display cabinets.
+Many of the golf items we sold were made by Golf Treasures, so when Golf Treasures started manufacturing a small line of 5 different hardwood urns like these, I figured we could create a website to sell those urns as well.

 For a couple of years we would only sell a couple of urns a month.
 But as time went by things started to grow, of course, and each year we would add several new urn designs along with other premier manufacturer’s collections of cremation urns.
-Over time, our selection has grown to include handcrafted ceramic urns, pet memorials, hundreds more wooden urns, and unique products like memorial tree urns, “In Loving Memory” bird feeder gifts, plantable bookmarks, and more.
+Over time, our selection has grown to include handcrafted ceramic urns, pet memorials, hundreds of beautiful wooden urns, and unique products like memorial tree urns, personalized bird feeder memorial gifts, plantable bookmarks, and more.